 On an annual basis, the Contractor shall analyze and compare individual NF employee turnover rates with the state average and recommended improvements and trends.
 The Contractor shall include this information in the annual LTC compilation reports.

-Per 441 Iowa Administrative Code Chapter 81.6(16)(h), NFs that have completed a complete replacement, new construction, or major renovations may apply for additional reimbursement for the purpose of rectification of a violation of Life Safety Code requirements or to develop home-and-community-based waiver program services.
+Per 441 Iowa Administrative Code § 81.6(16)(h), NFs that have completed a complete replacement, new construction, or major renovations may apply for additional reimbursement for the purpose of rectification of a violation of Life Safety Code requirements or to develop home-and-community-based waiver program services.
 If funding is appropriated for this purpose, the Contractor shall review and process applications from NFs interested in applying for this increased reimbursement to determine whether they meet the criteria.
 The Contractor shall monitor NF providers with approved applications to ensure continued compliance with all requirements and track expenditures to report, upon request, to the Agency.

 On an annual basis, the Contractor shall compile and submit to the Agency a detailed analysis to demonstrate growth of NF direct care costs, increased acuity and care needs of residents.